Diagnostic Criteria and Clinical Characteristics

 Colonoscopy with biopsy and ileum cannulation.
 Granulomas are present on endoscopic biopsies in approximately 10% of CD, crypt abscesses are indicative of UC.

 Serologic markers may be helpful; anti-Saccharomyces cerevisiae antibodies (ASCA) and antineutrophil cytoplasmic antibodies with perinuclear staining (p-ANCA) have high sensitivity for IBD in combination compared to other causes of intestinal inflammation, but sensitivity varies for different ethnic groups (much lower, eg, in regions endemic for tuberculosis).
-ASCA shows high specificity for CD, and p-ANCA for UC, although patients with CD limited to the colon may be positive ...
+ASCA shows high specificity for CD, and p-ANCA for UC, although patients with CD limited to the colon ...